Finding Bucks Using Trail Cameras

 QDMA Contributing Author & Life Member

-So you’ve acquired your first trail camera and now you’re determined to find the biggest buck in the area.
+So you’ve acquired your first trail camera and now you’re determined to find the biggest buck on trail cameras in the area.
 Seems pretty simple.
 Find a nice tree, hang a camera and dump a pile of corn….
 Right?
 Well, you could do this and fairly quickly you’d have plenty of pictures to review.
 However, you probably won’t get a picture of a monster buck (at least not consistently) and reviewing these photos most definitely will not be the best use of your time or resources.

 Why bait sites are poor scouting tools